voutilad/rp-connect-python/README.md

 </div>

-Adds an embedded Python interpreter to Redpanda Connect, so you can your transformation logic in pure Python:
+Adds an embedded Python interpreter to Redpanda Connect, so you can write your transformation logic in pure Python:

 ```yaml
 # rot13.yaml